unioslo/harborapi/docs/usage/models.md

 Through the Pydantic models, we get a lot of nice features for free, such as:

 - Validation of data
-- Type hints
 - Automatic conversion of data types
+- Utility functions for (de)serializing data

-We'll look at the validation and type hints later, but first, let's look at how the models are used.
+We'll look at some of these features later, but first, let's look at how the models are used at a basic level.

 ## Using models returned by the API

-When calling a GET endpoint, we usually get a model instance back.
+When calling a GET endpoint with a `get_*` method, we usually get a model instance back.
 For example, when calling the [`get_project`](../methods/get.md/#get_project) method, we get a [`Project`](../models/project.md/#project) instance back:

 ```py
 import asyncio